ostadsgo/form_app/README.md

 - Make english version of choices to work eaiser in programming side;
 - Add message to status bar on save or when user make a misstake
 - Create log file eventually.
+- first field that designed in qt designer make some problem i could remove it and create row field programactically when FormCreate appear